Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 First, because $\sigma_b$ is an increasing firing sequence, then we know that the marking of some place $p$ of the slicing criterion must be increased by the firing of the last transition in $\sigma_b$.
 Let us consider the set of transitions in $\sigma_b$ that must be fired to increase the marking of $p$.

 Function $\fslice_\cN$ recursively takes all the outgoing transitions together with their output places from those places in $P_b$ marked in $M_0$ as well as those transitions in $T_b$ enabled in $M_0$.
 So all transitions reachable from them are included in the slice, thus, all transitions in $\sigma_b$ that must be fired to increase the marking of $p$ are included in the forward slice.
 Hence, there exists an increasing firing sequence $\sigma'$ in $\cN_f$ w.r.t. $\tuple{M_0,Q}$ such that $\sigma'$ is a subsequence of $\sigma_b$.
 And, trivially, $\sigma'$ is a subsequence of $\sigma$.
-Therefore, we can conclude that the resultant slice of Algorithm~\ref{alg:Slicing-PN} is always a valid slice according to Definition~\ref{slice1-def}. \end{proof}
+Finally, the last step of the algorithm filters $\cN_f$ by removing places and transitions for which there does not exist a path to the slicing criterion.
+Therefore, the removed places and transitions cannot participate in the increasing firing sequence $\sigma'$.
+Hence, we can conclude that the resultant slice of Algorithm~\ref{alg:Slicing-PN} is always a valid slice according to Definition~\ref{slice1-def}. \end{proof}

 The following result states that the slice computed with Algorithm \ref{alg:Slicing-PN} is also a maximal slice (see Definition~\ref{maximalslice-def}).